Why was Wiener found on the roof of Building 5, on February 2, 2002 and why did it take so long?

 Why does the listing at SourceWatch for Robin Wiener say she

-"is currently a Board Member and Treasurer of Families of September 11, the leading organization representing family members of the victims of 9/11.
+"is currently a Board Member and Treasurer of Families of September 11, the leading organization representing family members of the victims of 9/11.while neglecting to also inform us that

 "A lawyer by training, Ms. Wiener was involved in the activities of the 9/11 Commission and in pushing for legislation supporting its recommendations.
 Her brother, Jeffrey Wiener was at the World Trade Center."
 And on the Advisory Board of "Terror Free Tomorrow,"